hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 ### Comparing `propeller` and `sccomp` results
 If we look at the significant results of each method side-by-side, we find there is concordance in the majority of the celltypes in which proportions of cells were significantly different between conditions.
 We also see that both methods report the endothelial cells (EC) are not changing in composition between TN and cold7.
 There is discrepancy in the Endothelial cell-derived progenitor cells (ECAP) and the VSM-derived adipocyte progenitor cells (VSM-AP), as propellor reports that these celltypes do not change in proportion.
-Looking at the underlying data for results identified by only one of the methods is not entirely convincing. **Best practice may be to run both methods and compare results.** The most conservative approach would be to take the intersect of the two methods.
+Looking at the underlying data for results identified by only one of the methods is not entirely convincing. **Best practice may be to run both methods and compare results.** The most conservative approach would be to take the intersection of the two methods.

 ```r
 # Get significant celltypes from propellor